andrebocato/RickAndMortyCatalog/README.md

 * The documentation and guide for utilizing those tools can be found on their websites, linked above.

 ## Known issues
 * LoadingView on characters list not centered.
-* LoadingViews and EmptyViews do not change according to themes.
+LoadingView is being created on viewDidLoad() and is centering based on different frame sizes.
+Loading characters (and using loading view) on viewWillAppear centers the view properly.
+* Loading animation on pagination is not working.

 ## TODOs
 * Fix known bugs.
 * Add long gesture recognizers for characters list and favorites.
 * Add haptic feedback.
-* Add loading animation in pagination.
-* Add theme changes to navigation and tab bars.
+* Implement "Rick" and "Morty" color themes.